• Skip to primary navigation

 A spoon dipping in a glass jar filled with oat milk bechamel.

-Oat milk bechamel sounds fancy but it really is an incredibly easy recipe to make.
+Oat milk bechamel sounds fancy but it is an incredibly easy recipe to make.
 In my opinion, it's one of those things every home cook should perfect because it's a staple in so many other dishes!

 Jump to: